which followed the death of Pope Clement XIV

 the project for the walk included also the redesign of the piazza.

-Piazza del Popolo: building and fountain designed by Giuseppe Valadier.
+Piazza del Popolo: building designed by Giuseppe Valadier

 After the defeat of Napoleon in Russia and at Lipsia,